eProsima/Fast-DDS/examples/C++/DDS/HelloWorldExampleDiscoveryServer/README.txt

-To launch this test open two different consoles:
+To launch this test open three different consoles:

-In the first one launch: ./DDSHelloWorldExample publisher (or DDSHelloWorldExample.exe publisher on windows).
+In the first one launch: ./HelloWorldExampleDiscoveryServer publisher (or HelloWorldExampleDiscoveryServer.exe publisher on windows).
-In the second one: ./DDSHelloWorldExample subscriber (or DDSHelloWorldExample.exe subscriber on windows).
+In the second one: ./HelloWorldExampleDiscoveryServer subscriber (or HelloWorldExampleDiscoveryServer.exe subscriber on windows).
+In the third one: ./HelloWorldExampleDiscoveryServer server (or HelloWorldExampleDiscoveryServer.exe subscriber on windows).